lanfear/git-learning/README.md

 * what do .gitignore templates have that we may not
 * set up teams in github
 * autocrlf = input on mac/linux, true on window
+* git diff --staged will show changes to staged/'added' files

 ## Tips
 * 't' in web interface brings up file finder